What is Anti Mould Paint?

 The general consensus is that anti mould paint can help to prevent mould but it does have limitations also, some of which we have mentioned above, plus…

-As we’ve said before, with mould, as well as treating and removing it, the key is to understand what is the cause of the mould in the first place.
+As we’ve said before, with mould, as well as treating and removing it effectively and safely, the key is to understand what is the cause of the mould in the first place.
 We offer mould surveys in your property to help understand that and make recommendations too.
 Prevention is better than cure.

 In our view, anti mould paint should not be considered as a simple wonder cure for mould.
 After all, it would be very difficult to use anti mould paint everywhere in your property!